jundalisay/sp/content/en/research/mohammad/quran/sura-067.md

 {{< /l >}}

-25. And they say:
+<sup>25</sup> They say:

 {{< r a="Disbelievers" >}}
 When will this promise be fulfilled, if you are truthful?
 {{< /r >}}

-26. Say:
+<sup>26</sup> Say:

 {{< l a="Muslims" >}}
 Knowledge is with Enki, and I am only a clear warner.
 {{< /l >}}

-27. But when they see it approaching, the faces of the disbelievers will turn gloomy.
+<sup>27</sup> But when they see it approaching, the faces of the disbelievers will turn gloomy.
 It will be said, “This is what you used to call for.”

-28. Say:
+<sup>28</sup> Say:

 {{< l a="Muslims" >}}
 Have you considered?
 Should Enki make me perish, and those with me; or else He bestows His mercy on us; who will protect the disbelievers from an agonizing torment?

-29. He is the Compassionate.
+<sup>29</sup> He is the Compassionate.
 We have faith in Him, and in Him we trust.
 Soon you will know who is in evident error.

-30. Have you considered?
+<sup>30</sup> Have you considered?
 If your water drains away, who will bring you pure running water?
 {{< /l >}}